feliphp/mod_content/README.txt

 /*
 @Autor: JFHR
-@Company: Itera
+@Company:
 @fecha:  2019-05-29
 @update:  2019-05-29
 @Comentario: Module Documentation.
-* Important for module install
+* Important for module install- reemplace mod_content from your name component */
-*/
 The following steps should get you up and running with this module template code.